jhenstridge/www.jamesh.id.au/content/blog/2005/merging-in-bazaar/index.md

 detect the problems mentioned in that mailing list post, and treat them as conflicts.

-Yes, this may result in more conflicts than a \"perfect merge\", but I don\'t think it would lead to the silent corruption that you mention (i.e. some of the problems only occur when you move to non-persistent IDs).
+Yes, this may result in more conflicts than a "perfect merge", but I don't think it would lead to the silent corruption that you mention (i.e. some of the problems only occur when you move to non-persistent IDs).